 I was born in Budapest and grew up in Eastern Europe.
 After my studies in England, I travelled, worked and lived in many places in Europe and Asia.
 I am an economist with a focus on development issues and public policy.

-I am based in Budapest and Bangkok, and I travel for work and photography around Southeast Asia - the region I know the best.
+I am based in Budapest and Bangkok, and I regularly travel for photography around Southeast Asia - the region I know the best.